 Visit Indy, Inc. (Visit Indy), the official "destination marketing organization" for Indianapolis and primary seller of the Indiana Convention Center and Lucas Oil Stadium (ICCLOS) for events to be held 14 months or more from the booking date, reports continued growth in convention market share since the completion of the ICCLOS expansion and the opening of the 1,005-room JW Marriott Indianapolis in 2011.
-In 2017, Visit Indy booked 874,473 future group hotel room-nights (conventions, major meetings, amateur sporting events in partnership with the Indiana Sports Corp., etc.), marking the fourth straight year booking more than 870,000 future group room-nights.
+In 2018, Visit Indy booked 896,544 future group hotel room-nights (conventions, major meetings, amateur sporting events in partnership with the Indiana Sports Corp., etc.), marking the second-highest booking results in Visit Indy's 96-year history and the fifth consecutive year booking more than 870,000 future group room-nights

-Visit Indy's efforts to drive leisure travel to Indianapolis, which generates tax revenue for the CIB through hotel stays, food and beverage purchases, event tickets, car rentals and other spending, helped generate 1,206,901 Friday/Saturday non-group hotel room-nights in 2017.
-Visit Indy's ability to maintain or grow the city's convention and leisure business, and thus the CIB's tax and operations revenues, will be dependent in part on national/global economic conditions (which significantly influences travel), improvements to the visitor product in competitive cities, improvements to Indianapolis' own visitor product, and adequate resources to successfully promote the city and CIB assets.
+Visit Indy's efforts to drive leisure travel to Indianapolis, which generates tax revenue for the CIB through hotel stays, food and beverage purchases, event tickets, car rentals and other spending, helped generate 1,223,103 Friday/Saturday non-group hotel room-nights in 2018.
+Visit Indy's ability to maintain or grow the city's convention and leisure business, and thus the CIB's tax and operations revenues, will be dependent in part on national/global economic conditions (which significantly influence travel), improvements to the visitor product in competitive cities, improvements to Indianapolis' own visitor product, and adequate resources to successfully promote the city and CIB assets.